charlotte-le/charlotte-le.github.io/content/teaching.md

 ---

 ### Logistics
-- Congrats for finishing the midterm!!
+- Congrats for finishing the midterm!
 Thank you so much for being in my section this summer :)
 - Please fill out [this](https://forms.gle/ohGt5VGismVp5Exs6) form if you're missing any points.
 - As of Aug 14, I have updated all points.
 Let me know if they don't show up by Aug 15.